New Brunn--Minkowski and functional inequalities via convexity of entropy: Dimensional convexity properties of the Gaussian relative entropy

 We will now specialize to the Gaussian case.
 Note that this corresponds to the semigroup in Example \ref{exmpl: OU}.
 Here we aim to obtain a $(\kappa, n)$-convexity of $D(\cdot \Vert \gamma)$ on a suitable class of measures.
 Thus, we want to obtain an inequality that reads,

 that is,

-This is remarkably similar to the sufficiency condition obtained in \cite{KolesnikovLivshyts21} with the exception of the first term on the right.
-This comparison goes beyond similarity at the level of the proof, since it is the same as in \cite{EskenazisMoschidis21} albeit presented in a slightly different form.
-While we claim no originality here, for the sake of completeness we repeat the argument in \cite{EskenazisMoschidis21} adapted to obtain the statement we want.
+This is remarkably similar to the sufficiency condition in \cite{KolesnikovLivshyts21} obtained from the Kolesnikov--Milman approach (\cite{KolesnikovMilman18}) with the exception of the first term on the right.
+This comparison goes beyond similarity, to the level of the proof itself, since it is the same as in \cite{EskenazisMoschidis21} albeit presented in a slightly different form.
+While we claim no originality here, for the sake of completeness we repeat the argument from \cite{EskenazisMoschidis21} adapted to obtain the statement we want.

 \begin{thm} Denote by $S_{n}$ the collection of all even measures $\mu$ in $\mathcal{P}_{2,ac}(\R^n)$ which satisfy the inequality $\int f^{2} \d \mu \leq \int \vert \grad f \vert^{2} \d \mu$ for all odd test functions $f$.
 Then,